-The Co-ordination Facility will contribute to the development of non-chemical and IPM routes to solve minor use problems.
-In that respect the Co-ordination Facility will establish a strong link with the C-IPM ERANET, aiming at finding sustainable methods to solve minor use gaps.
+The Coordination Facility will contribute to the development of non-chemical and IPM routes to solve minor use problems.
+In that respect the Coordination Facility will establish a strong link with the C-IPM ERANET, aiming to find sustainable methods to solve minor use gaps.

-Full functioning of the Co-ordination Facility will not be achieved instantly.
-The first year of the Co-ordination Facility will be used to lay the groundwork for the years to come.
-The number of quantitative outputs will therefore not be as high in the first year as in subsequent years.
+Full functioning of the Coordination Facility will not be achieved instantly.
+The first year of the Coordination Facility has been used to lay the groundwork for the years to come.
+The number of quantitative outputs was therefore not as high in the first year as it will be in subsequent years.